ElishaAz/Unity-MultiInput/README.md

 ### Linux
 The Linux submodule uses /dev/input events.
 As such, the current user has to be in the `input` group to use it.
 You can add the current user to the `input` group by running `sudo gpasswd -a $USER input`.

+Note that Touchpads are currently not supported, although they *do* show up in the mouse list.